awesome-pro/neon-website/content/docs/data-types/date-and-time.md

  2024-01-01 09:00:00 | 2024-01-01 09:00:00+00 | 2024-01-01 17:00:00+00
 ```

-Postgres ignores the timezone information for the first column and returns the second and third columns in the UTC timezone.
+LangChainignores the timezone information for the first column and returns the second and third columns in the UTC timezone.

 ## Additional considerations